-Due to transportation issues and/or concerns related to Covid-19, the district is encouraging parents or guardians to drive their student-athletes to and/or from away games and meets.
+Due to transportation issues, the district is allowing parents or guardians to drive their student-athletes to and/or from away games and meets.

-- In order to transport their student-athlete, the parent or guardian must complete the Parental Transportation Form and submit the completed form to the respective Athletic Office at least 24 hours prior to the game or event. - The form may be completed for an individual game or for the entire season. - Transportation numbers will be determined using these forms, once requested and approved there may not be space on the bus, as seats are limited. - Student-athletes are not permitted to drive to away games on their own. - No exceptions will be made to the 24-hour rule, coaches cannot allow a parent or guardian to take the student home from a game without prior approval.
+- In order to transport their student-athlete, the parent or guardian must complete the Parental Transportation Form and submit the completed form to the respective Athletic Office at least 24 hours prior to the game or event. - The form may be completed for an individual game or for the entire season, however specific dates MUST be listed on the form - Student-athletes are not permitted to drive to away games on their own under any circumstances. - No exceptions will be made to the 24-hour rule, coaches cannot allow a parent or guardian to take the student home from a game without prior approval.